Best Reflective Running Gear of 2025

 • Depending on the climate, shirts won’t be an option for parts of the year

-The Illuminite Long Sleeve Reflective Men’s Warm-Up Tee is a great long-sleeve tee for a very reasonable price.
+The Illuminite Long-Sleeve Reflective Men’s Warm-Up Tee is a great long-sleeve tee for a very reasonable price.
+We only wish that it came in a comparable women’s cut.
 The shirt comes in three different color options, including bright neon yellow.
-It is breathable and wicking to help you manage your sweat during a run, and the sleeves have large reflective stripes from neck to wrist.
-Since the human eye is drawn to movement, by highlighting the movement of the arms of a runner, a relatively small amount of reflective material can make a big difference in visibility.
+It is breathable and wicking to help you manage your sweat during a run.
+The sleeves have large reflective stripes from the neck to the wrist for optimal visibility.
+Since the human eye is drawn to movement, highlighting the movement of the arms of a runner can allow a relatively small amount of reflective material to make a big difference in visibility.

-Similar to Illuminite’s short-sleeve version of this shirt, which we tested but did not include in this guide, the long-sleeve shirt’s reflective arms can be seen well from the front, back, and both sides.
+Like Illuminite’s short-sleeve version of this shirt, which we tested but did not include in this guide, the long-sleeve shirt’s reflective arms can be seen well from the front, back, and sides.
 In testing, we found the short-sleeve shirt to be uncomfortable around the shoulders, while the long-sleeve shirt had a good fit and was comfortable, which earned it a spot in this guide.

 Designed for running in cooler temperatures, the shirt has an extended sleeve and thumb hole.
-The polyester-spandex blend wicks sweat well.
+We found that the polyester-spandex blend wicks sweat well.

 Shop the Men's Illuminite Long Sleeve Reflective Men's Warm Up Tee

-Best Reflective Gloves: Reflectoes High Visibility Reflective Running Gloves ($25)
+Best Reflective Gloves: Reflectoes Reflective Running Gloves ($25)

 • Brightness